 One mother didn’t want to see her son at the funeral home after he died of a heart attack as she wanted to remember him in life.
 But she didn’t make that decision lightly.
 We talked at length about that choice to ensure she would have no regrets.
 Yet, I still had pictures of my daughter on my phone.

-How you choose to celebrate your child’s life, how you move through the next weeks, whether you want to be surrounded by people or totally alone, if you want to become an activist for the cause of death—or not, how you answer how many children you have when asked by a stranger after having lost one of them—these are all choices which reflect how we lived and loved.
+How you choose to celebrate your child’s life, how you move through each day in the weeks and months ahead—whether you want to be surrounded by people or totally alone, if you want to become an activist for the cause of death or not, how you answer how many children you have when asked by a stranger after having lost one of them—these are all choices which reflect how we lived and loved.
 None of the choices are wrong.
 There is no “right” way to grieve.

 As you gradually put one foot in front of the other you will begin to find the answers to those questions.
 I believe that it is hastened by hearing the stories of other parents who have been tormented by similar experiences and questions.
 How did they find their way back?
 What were their choices?
 How did they feel years later?
 How do they manage the birthdays and holidays?
 Their answers may not be your answers, but they give food for thought.
 They show it is possible to find a solution.
 We can be comforted by knowing we are not alone.